Dallas Cowboys Rumors: Allen Hurns ‘Would Be Great’ Opposite Dez Bryant, According To ‘Bleacher Report’

 The Dallas Cowboys still have a lot of position needs to address this offseason after remaining quiet during the first week of free agency.
-Cowboys fans are expecting the team to make a move in the coming weeks, as Dallas is now targeting players who are still available on the market, and those who will eventually become free to sign elsewhere.
+Cowboys fans are expecting the team to make a move in the coming weeks, as Dallas is now targeting players who are still available on the market and those who will eventually become free to sign elsewhere.

 The Cowboys, who finished second in the NFC East last season with a 9-7 record, are interested in Allen Hurns.
 The four-year veteran became available on the market after the Jacksonville Jaguars released the Florida native on Tuesday.
 According to Richard Janvrin of Bleacher Report, the Cowboys should make a run at Hurns to improve their receiving options.